 Organizations often have to deal with virtualization problems such as VM sprawl, network congestion, server hardware failures, reduced VM performance and software licensing restrictions.
 But companies can mitigate these issues before they occur with lifecycle management tools and business policies.

 Server virtualization brings far better system utilization, workload flexibility and other benefits to the data center.
 But in spite of its benefits, virtualization isn't perfect: The hypervisors themselves are sound, but the issues that arise from virtualization can waste resources and drive administrators to the breaking point.

-Virtual machine sprawl wastes valuable computing resources
+VM sprawl wastes valuable computing resources

-All of this helps to tie VMs to departments or other stakeholders so that you can see how much of the environment that part of the business is demanding.
-Some businesses even use chargeback tactics to bill departments for the amount of computing that they use.
+All of this helps tie VMs to departments or other stakeholders so organizations can see exactly how much of the environment that part of the business needs.
+Some businesses even use chargeback tactics to bill departments for the amount of computing they use.